 Rules 51(a)(ii), 6.3(b)(i)

 The description should also mention any background art of which the applicant is aware, and which can be regarded as useful for understanding the invention and its relationship to the prior art; identification of documents reflecting such art, especially patent specifications, should preferably be included.
-For further guidance concerning the statement of prior art of references, see the appendix to this chapter.
+For further guidance concerning the statement of prior art, see the appendix to this chapter.
 This applies in particular to the background art corresponding to those technical features of the invention which are necessary for the definition of the claimed subject matter but which, in combination, are part of the prior art (see Rule 6.3(b)(i) and paragraph 5.05).

 Disclosure of Invention